 Market Report - Midday

-London stocks were still a touch higher by midday on Wednesday as investors mulled UK inflation data and looked ahead to the latest policy announcement from the Federal Reserve.
+London stocks were still a little higher by midday on Friday as investors mulled better-than-expected Chinese manufacturing figures and looked ahead to the release of the latest US non-farm payrolls report.

 London stocks had extended losses by midday on Thursday, dragged lower by a stronger pound, as fresh uncertainty over a potential Sino-US trade deal and disappointing results from the likes of Shell and Lloyds spooked investors.